nicolaspanel/numjs/README.md

 ### Indexing

-Single element indexing for a 1-D array uses `get` method.
+Single element indexing  uses `get` and `set` methods.
 It is 0-based, and accepts negative indices for indexing from the end of the array:
 ```js
 > var a = nj.array([0,1,2]);
 > a.get(1)